-Turning to the effect of vulnerability, we see that FM{PG} raises θ significantly.
-This result confirms the finding of the descriptive analysis and is in line with Hypothesis 2a.
+Hypothesis 2a.
 In line with Hypothesis 2b we also find a positive effect of FM{SL} on the SM's benevolence.
 Comparing the two we see that the estimated coefficients of FM{SL} and FM{PG} are roughly equal.
 Thus, acts that make the FM vulnerable and acts that imply a sure loss for the FM seem to have a similar impact on the intention-perception of the SM as revealed by her behavior.

-Result 2 (Impact of Vulnerability and Sacrifice) The SM's altruism coefficient θ and therewith her benevolence increases if the choice of the FM entails vulnerability (potential loss for the FM) or sacrifice (sure loss for the FM).
-Comparing the two effects we see that they are similar in size.
+Result 2 (Impact of vulnerability and sacrifice) The SM's altruism coefficient θ and therewith her benevolence increases if the choice of the FM entails vulnerability (potential loss for the FM) or sacrifice (sure loss for the FM).
+Comparing the two effects we find that they are similar in size.